-It’s a very similar position, but instead of running the financial department, they will be responsible for the control and auditing of a different department.
+It’s a very similar position, but instead of running the finance department, they will be responsible for the control and auditing of a different department.
 This could be making sure that your department is internationally compliant.
 This could be watching a particular department or facility.
-It is very similar, but refers to a position outside of finance.
+It is very similar but refers to a position outside of finance.

 Bookkeeper, Accountant, CFO, or Controller?